RJ McLeod

 In the main, suppliers and subcontractors are established members of our supply chain and also recognised companies in the UK construction market and hence we have confidence in their meeting the obligations of the Modern Slavery Act 2015.
 Many of our supply chain members are of a size that means they are required to produce their own modern slavery statement.

 If we use an organisation for the first time and it is not a recognised, established business then we undertake checks in respect of its practices.
-On occasion we use organisations outwith the UK but from within the EU, principally companies based in the Republic of Ireland perhaps providing precast concrete products and the like.
+On occasion we use organisations out-with the UK but from within the EU, principally companies based in the Republic of Ireland perhaps providing precast concrete products and the like.
 These are major companies and hence we have comfort that such entities are complying with EU modern slavery legislation.

 Our operations mean that we have no direct contact with countries that are generally regarded as being the most likely to have a risk of modern slavery and human trafficking as noted in the Global Slavery Index.